D3VAR5H/Linear_Equation_Solver/README.md

 # Linear_Equation_Solver
 This is a C program which will help you to perform Gaussian Elimination on an Augmented Matrix.

-It will also give the Solution for Ax = B if it exist or else will give the basis of the Null Space of given A.
+It will also give the Solution for Ax = B if it exist or else will give the basis of the Null Space for given A.

-Note: - Give input as Augmented Matrix.
+> **Note** <br>	Give input as Augmented Matrix.